Transactional Email

 The example below shows a typical 'mistake' in transactional email copy:

-Here you see that the order information shows side details about the order, only to display the purchased items later.
+Here, the order information shows side details about the order, only to display the purchased items later.
 Yet, the email should revolve around the purchased items instead.
-That's why we like this Asics example so much:
+That’s why we like this Asics example so much:

-What I love about this email is how it manages expectations .
+What I love about this email is how it manages expectations.
 It shows the purchased items and the status of the order is.
 Plus, the headline adjusts to the expected delivery date.
-That's all you need to know when you've ordered shoes and socks, right?
+That’s all you need to know when you’ve ordered shoes and socks, right?

 Another order confirmation that stands out in terms of pyramidal structure is this one from Etsy.